 Steps to Take After PC Antivirus Flags Your Site as Hacked

 Despite the fact that PC antivirus identify hacked sites, they are not very effective.
 But it’s also worth noting that they are not completely useless.
 Warnings from the software must be taken seriously.
 Your sites must have been flagged as compromised which means you could be hacked.
+You need to repair your hacked website immediately.
 If the hack is not taken care of immediately, things will only escalate, and you may never get your site back to normal.
 To prevent the situation from getting out of control, take the following steps:

 Step 1: Update Your WordPress Site

 Outdated themes and plugins are cited as the primary reason behind a majority of hacks.
 Themes and plugins develop vulnerability no matter how who experienced or skilled the creators are.
 But to mitigate damage, developers release a patch in form of an update.
 When site owners don’t update their sites, they leave it vulnerable to common hacking attempts.
 It’s very likely that your site was hacked due to a vulnerable plugin installed in your site.
 Therefore update every theme and plugin that needs to be updated on your WordPress site.

 Following alerts from the PC antivirus, you need to perform malware scanning by a proper security plugin.
 If it detects malware, then you’ll need to clean it.
 There are several security services that clean WordPress websites.
 Most of these services are ticket based which means you’d have to raise a ticket and wait for the security personnel to get back to you.
 It can take a few hours to a few days before your site is cleaned completely.
 Using an automated cleaner like MalCare you can clean your site in a jiffy with the click of a button.
 With a hacked site in tow, time is of the essence.
 Any delay could cause it to become get blacklisted by Google or web hosts can suspend your account.